me.jpeg

 I am a postdoc in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, advised by Prof. David Wagner.
 I received my Ph.D. in Computer Science and Technology from Tsinghua University in 2023, advised by Prof. Bo Zhang and Prof. Xiaolin Hu.
 I was also honored to work with Prof. Jun Zhu and Prof. Jianming Li.
 I received my Bachelor’s degree in Mathematics and Physics from Tsinghua University in 2017.

-My research focuses on robustness, safety, and security issues in deep learning, particularly in Computer Vision (CV) and Large Language Models (LLMs).
-I am especially interested in adversarial examples, jailbreaking attacks, and prompt injection, aiming to better understand the limitations and failure modes of modern AI systems.
+My research has focused on robustness, and safety/security issues in deep learning, particularly in Computer Vision (CV) and Large Language Models (LLMs).
+In my early research, I also worked on brain-inspired approaches, and later on adversarial examples, jailbreaking attacks, and prompt injection, with the broader goal of understanding how modern AI systems fail and what those failures reveal about their underlying representations and reasoning.

 Special thanks to Kexin for taking the profile picture.